- Honesty is important in any relationship, but friends who are also unkind can be toxic.

 What?
 Her other best friend gives her more?
 Does fun things you can’t?
 Has things in common with her that you would never want?
 And why do you know this about her other friend, anyway?

 You call her and she tells you about how lousy her day has been, or how great her day was.
-Then you start telling her about what’s happening with you and... she apologizes but has to get off the phone because—well, she has many reasons why, but the reality is that she leaves without having listened to you or your concerns or joys.
+Then you start telling her about what’s happening with you and... she apologizes but has to get off the phone because—well, she has many reasons why.
+But the reality is that she leaves without having listened to you, your concerns, or your joys.

-You feel uncomfortable, worried, scared, off-balance.
+You feel uncomfortable, worried, scared, and off-balance.
 You think about her from a one-down position.
 And then something wonderful happens—suddenly she's full of appreciation for you again and you’re flying high.
 What were you worried about?
 Everything is fine.
-Then the next day, you can’t get in touch with her.
-The inconsistency and lack of predictability leaves you doubting everything.
+Then, the next day, you can’t get in touch with her.
+The inconsistency and lack of predictability leave you doubting everything.
 It’s crushing.
 Your self-esteem soars and then plummets.

 You’re somaticizing, actually feeling ill as the stress impacts your body.
 You get back aches, neck pain—maybe she's really a pain in the neck?
 Instead of feeling bolstered by your connection, you start feeling weakened.
 Your body continues reacting.
-You feel anxious, get headaches and stomach upset, you have a hard time getting out of bed...
+You feel anxious, experience headaches and stomach upset, or have a hard time getting out of bed.

 When you’re in a great friendship, it boosts your immune system.
 But toxic friendships are sickening.
 While relationships often have ups and downs, if you're on a wild ride, you may want to think about hopping off before you turn green.
 Friends are supposed to add to your life, not take away from it.

-Sharon Livingston, PhD—psychologist, coach, business marketing consultant, and president of the ICCA (the International Coach Certification Alliance) is author of Get Lost, Girlfriend!: How I Found Myself When My Best Friend Dumped Me.
+Sharon Livingston, Ph.D., is a psychologist, coach, business marketing consultant, and president of the ICCA (the International Coach Certification Alliance).
+She is the author of Get Lost, Girlfriend!: How I Found Myself When My Best Friend Dumped Me.